elizabethmcd/EBPR-MAGs/README.md

 ### Functional Annotation

 There are several functional annotation programs/databases I will use for these sets of bins, all for different sets of purposes.
 Prokka is probably the easiest way to get functional annotation and all file formats for submitting to public repositories.
-To get KEGG modules for interests in metabolic pathways, annotations are made manually by submitting protein sequences one by one to [https://www.kegg.jp/ghostkoala/]().
+To get KEGG modules for interests in metabolic pathways, annotations are made manually by submitting protein sequences to [https://www.kegg.jp/ghostkoala/]().
 To get information about biosynthetic gene clusters (BGCs), I will use [antiSMASH](https://antismash.secondarymetabolites.org/) which is available both as an online portal for submitting jobs and through the command line, installed through conda/Docker etc. To run Prokka, install with `conda install -c conda-forge -c bioconda prokka`.
 These are all bacterial genomes, so run Prokka by:

 ```
 for file in *.fna; do